atosorigin/bull_sequanaedge_awx/ansible/readme.md

 This project is licensed under GPL-3.0 License.
 Please see the [COPYING](../COPYING.md) for more information

 ## <a name="version"></a>Version
-BullSequana Edge System Management Playbook version 1.0.11 MISM_BULLSEQUANA_EDGE_PLAYBOOKS_VERSION=1.0.11
+BullSequana Edge/SH System Management Playbook version 1.0.11 MISM_BULLSEQUANA_EDGE_PLAYBOOKS_VERSION=1.0.11